 As part of this development, the proponent will:

-- contribute $2 million towards affordable housing initiatives on the Mornington Peninsula.
+- contribute no less than $2 million towards providing affordable housing within the Mornington Peninsula Shire.

 You can read about proposed Amendment C249morn and Planning Permit P20/2355 in the report presented to Council on 13 July 2021 Ordinary Council Meeting